A study of 35 raw-meat pet products showed high levels of bacteria

-Being descendants of wolves, we’d assume that dogs could eat anything – scraps of meat that fall from the table, old chicken bones, and raw meat!
+Being descendants of wolves, we’d assume that dogs could eat anything – scraps of meat that fall from the table, old beef bones, and raw meat!
 But that’s like assuming since we descended from Neanderthals, we’d be able to thrive on those exact same things.
 A recent study of frozen, raw meat products done in the Netherlands showed high levels of bacteria and parasites in the food.
 This study, published in the journal Vet Record, investigated raw meat products found in supermarkets and pet food stores, and discovered pathogens which are harmful to both humans and pets.
 E. coli, Salmonella, and Listeria, which can cause mild to severe infections, were found in these raw meat products in an uncomfortable frequency.
 Toxoplasma gondii, a parasite that causes toxoplasmosis with brain and eye damage was also found.

 These types of bacteria can cause animals to become sick, but are also a threat to the humans handling the food or even receiving licks from their pets who consume the infected food.